kubernetes/enhancements/keps/sig-network/2091-cluster-network-policy/README.md

 Kubernetes provides NetworkPolicy resources to control traffic within a cluster.
 NetworkPolicies focus on expressing a developers intent to secure their applications.
-Thus, in order to satisfy the needs of a security admin, we propose to introduce new set of APIs that capture the administrators intent.
+Thus, in order to satisfy the needs of a security admin, we propose to introduce a new API that captures the administrators intent.

 ### Goals